onflow/flow-nft/README.md

 on various networks.
 You can import them in your contracts from these addresses.
 There is no need to deploy them yourself.

+Note: With the emulator, you must use the -contracts flag to deploy these contracts.

 | Network         | Contract Address     |
 | --------------- | -------------------- |
 | Emulator/Canary | `0xf8d6e0586b0a20c7` |